Quincy B

 Quincy Luwokollie Borrowes (April 24, 1993 – March 3, 2017), known professionally as Quincy B, was a Liberian singer, songwriter and record producer.
 (Note: The Daily Observer reporter Robin Dopoe noted that Quincy B was 23 years old, despite earlier reports claiming he was 20.)
-He gained recognition in 2013 after releasing his debut single "My Dream", which features rapper Scientific.
+He gained recognition in 2013 after releasing his debut single "My Dream", which features a rap verse by rapper Scientific.
 In 2014, Quincy B released the Tan Tan B-assisted track "State of Emergency", which promotes awareness of the Ebola virus epidemic in Liberia.
 His music explored hipco, R&B, and afropop.
 He primarily sung in Kolokwa English and took pride in being Liberian.
 On March 3, 2017, Quincy B died in a car accident.
 His posthumous album, Mr. All the Time, was issued by ALM Records and released on March 11, 2017.
 It comprises thirteen tracks and consists entirely of previously released singles.